davidmaceachern/nixy/README.md

 ## Inspiration

-The idea came from [Burke's](https://www.youtube.com/watch?v=KaIRpx11qrc) tool use at Shopify.
+The idea came from [Burke's](https://www.youtube.com/watch?v=KaIRpx11qrc) tool used at Shopify.
 I couldn't find anything similar so decided to start this project.
 There is talk about [runix](https://discourse.nixos.org/t/remote-help-shopify-rebuild-our-world-in-nix/7571) being made public and there's another project scaffolding type [tool](https://github.com/hercules-ci/project.nix).
 In the [video](https://youtu.be/KaIRpx11qrc?t=2165) Burke explains how this provided an 80% speed up for developers getting started.

 At the very least this is an exercise to learn more about Rust and Nix!